 Amy Reinstein, M.S., CCC - SLP is a New York State (NYS) & Florida Association of Speech - Language Pathologists and Audiologists (FLASHA) licensed Speech-Language Pathologist.
 Amy received her Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA) and holds a New York State Teacher of Students with Speech and Language Disabilities (TSSLD).
 Amy is also an active member of the ASHA SIG13 Special Interest Group, Swallowing and Swallowing Disorders.

 Amy has worked extensively with the NYC Department of Education as a contracted Speech Therapist along with various NYC hospitals and Skilled Nursing Facilities throughout the Metropolitan area evaluating and treating various speech and language disorders.
-She has a comprehensive background in the evaluation of swallowing disorders performing and assessing extensive modified barium swallow studies (MBSS) also known videofluoroscopy exams (VFSS).
-She has also recently become certified in FEES (Fiberoptic Endoscopic Evaluation of Swallowing) to further extend the evaluation options for her patients as well as increase her knowledge in the area.
+She has a comprehensive background in the evaluation of swallowing disorders and performing and assessing modified barium swallow studies (MBSS) also known videofluoroscopy exams (VFSS).
+She is also certified in FEES (Fiberoptic Endoscopic Evaluation of Swallowing) to further extend the evaluation options for her patients as well as increase her knowledge in the area swallow assessment.

 Amy has been extremely lucky to have a career that's allowed her a wide variety of experiences working with both children and adults in settings such as Skilled Nursing Facilities, Hospitals, Rehabs, and Homecare specializing in Adult Neurogenic Communication Disoriders such as strokes and TBI as well as Swallowing Disorders/Dysphagia and Voice treatment all throughout New York City.
 Amy is accomplished in performing, assessing, and evaluating, Clinical Swallow Examinations as well as Videofluroscopic Examinations (also known as Modified Barium Swallow).
 Amy was trained by the best of the best in the swallowing field at New York Methodist Hospital to utilize different swallowing techniques and methodologies in order to improve the quality of life of the patient and the family.
 She keeps up with the new Research and other clinicians' experiences by being an avid SIG 13 Member, Swallowing and Swallowing Disorder issues or SIG 13 Affiliate (SIG=Specialty Interest Group - 13 is Dysphagia).
 She strongly believes that while putting the safety of the patient is the first priority, quality of life must be taken into account when making critical recommendations about a patients diet and/or treatment plan.
 She works closely with the patient and the patient's family to explain the swallowing process, how and why we choose certain treatments, and hopefully keep everyone as comfortable as possible.